The MFJ989C Versatuner-V

 Modifications:

 An L network is more efficient than the T-network but has a reduced matching range for given coil and capacitor values.
-A T-match antenna tuner can be modified to allow its use in one of the two possible L network (C-series, L-parallel) configurations by the addition of capacitor shorting switches [see refs 2 and 3 below].
-This type of modification is particularly easy to implement in cases where the tuning capacitors allow 360° of rotation, but only 180° is required, because the shorting switches can be arranged to operate when the capacitor adjustment knobs are rotated to an unused part of the dial.
-This article relates to the MFJ989C, but the information given should prove useful to those interested in modifying other models.
+A T-match antenna tuner can be modified to allow its use in one of the two possible C-series, L-parallel, L network configurations by the addition of capacitor shorting switches [15][16].
+This type of modification is particularly easy to implement in cases where the variable capacitors allow 360° of rotation, but only 180° is required, because the shorting switches can be arranged to operate when the capacitor adjustment knobs are rotated to an unused part of the dial.
+This article relates to the MFJ989C, but the information given may prove useful to those interested in modifying other models.

 The photograph below gives an overview of the modified MFJ989C.

 Shorting switches have been fitted to the rear ends of the capacitors, the object of the exercise being to short directly across the capacitor connections.
-It would have been easier to fit the switch at the front of the capacitor in each case, but this would have resulted in a current loop of just over twice the length of the capacitor, with capacitance across it, i.e., a parallel resonant circuit in series with the signal path.
+It would have been easier to fit the switch at the front of the capacitor in each case, but that would have resulted in an unnecessary current path of just over twice the length of the capacitor.
 The fronts of the capacitors have instead been fitted with end-stops, which restrict rotaton to about 240°.
 The anti-clockwise end-stop gives a positive registration for the point at which the shorting switch is closed (about 55° past maximum capacitance); and the clockwise end-stop restricts rotation to about 5° past minimum capacitance, thereby preventing the switch rotor from interfering with the connection to the capacitor rotor.
 The provision of end-stops also allows an additional capacitor rotor connection to be made by means of a flexible copper braid (a direct rotor connection, bypassing the existing wiping contact, generally reduces the ESR of an air-variable capacitor by about a factor of two).
 The end-stop arrangement is shown below left.
 Lateral disturbance of the long screw on meeting the stop pillars gave it a tendency to become loose, and so a lock-nut was added and a single drop of shellac varnish (button polish) was applied to the screw threads prior to final adjustment.
 The right-most pillar on the antenna-side capacitor had to be shortened prior to final assembly, to avoid interference with the power meter, and the collar was moved back accordingly (see overview photograph above).

 End stops